ninetales/Ninetales/README.md

 # Hi there, Matteus here 👋

 I am a student diving into the fascinating world of Blockchain Development.
 Super keen on soaking up knowledge and jumping into cool, innovative projects.
-Currently on the lookout for exciting internships 👨🏻‍💻 Let's make some tech magic happen! ✨🚀
+Currently on the lookout for an exciting summer job and internship 👨🏻‍💻 Let's make some tech magic happen! ✨🚀

 - 🔭 I am currently working on some school projects.
 - 🌱 I am currently deepening my knowledge @Medieinstitutet to become a blockchain developer.